It's such a pleasure doing hummingbird

 It is a Ruby-throat Hummingbird with spring blooming azaleas.

 Actually, where I live the azaleas, finish blooming a couple of weeks before the hummingbirds fly in.
-But I thought it would make a beautiful painting.
+But I thought it would make a beautiful hummingbird painting.

 So, I used my Art by Carol May artist's license for this painting of "Spring Beauty".